Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-09-Control-algorithms/Section-03-Algorithmic-patterns-control/index.md

 **Verification**: Ensure worst-case execution time for all higher-priority tasks doesn't exceed the period of any lower-priority task
 ///

+!!! next-up "Coming Up"
+    Next: [9.4 Mechanical constraints and subsystem composition](../Section-04-Mechanical-constraints-and-subsystem-composition/index.md) will build on these concepts.

 ## Recap